A urban waterfront that's surrounded by natural beauty.

 Sheraton Norfolk Waterside Hotel

 Located in the heart of the central business district and adjacent to the City of Norfolk's world class waterfront and festival site Town Point Park, the Waterside District is a central gathering place for local residents and visitors.
-A $40 million overhaul and rebranding of Norfolk's iconic Waterside Festival Marketplace allows visitors to enjoy the best national and local brands and concepts in an atmosphere that integrates Downtown with its glorious waterfront.
-The Waterside District is being developed by The Cordish Company of Baltimore.
-The refurbished complex is scheduled for completion in Spring 2017.
+A $40 million overhaul and rebranding of Norfolk's iconic Waterside Festival Marketplace allows visitors to enjoy the best national, regional, and local restaurants and offers live music, festivals, and more in an atmosphere that integrates Downtown with its glorious waterfront.

 Elizabeth River Ferry